nicercode/nicercode.github.io/source/git/why.md

 in a couple of weeks).

-2. **You deleted some code and want to get it back.**  This has a less obvious, but much more common (and perhaps more important) advantge;
+2. **You deleted some code and want to get it back.**  This has a less obvious, but much more common (and perhaps more important) advantage;
 you will be more likely to delete old code rather than commenting it out, leaving you with shorter, more readable scripts.